mitranim/stylific/src-docs/html/partials/index.md

 designed to serve as a flexible website foundation, and provides some common UI components as building blocks.

-In many ways this is similar to [Bootstrap](http://getbootstrap.com), with the difference that stylific uses typographic units (`rem` and `em`) and flexbox.
+In many ways this is similar to [Bootstrap](http://getbootstrap.com), with a few
-Bootstrap 4 may or may not obviate the need for this library.
+differences:
+* typographic units (`rem` and `em`) instead of `px`
+* flexbox-based layouts
+* [themes](themes/) are universal instead of varying per-component
+* no jQuery dependency, extremely lean JavaScript

 Prior to version 0.7.0, stylific used custom tag names and attributes for most of the styling.
-Starting with 0.7.0, all styles are class based for compatibility with React and/or strict HTML validators.
+Starting with 0.7.0, all styles are class-based for compatibility with React and/or strict HTML validators.

 ## Flexible Units